 National Heroes Day

-National Heroes’ Day is a holiday that’s observed on the last Monday in August every year.
-This holiday commemorates the Cry Of Pugad Lawin—the beginning of the Philippine Revolution against the Spanish Empire in August of 1896.
-In 1899, the First Philippine Republic under a democratic constitution was established, but the U.S annexed the Philippines.
-During WWII, Japan would briefly take the Philippines from the U.S., and this island country wouldn’t truly gain independence until after the war has ended.
+National Heroes’ Day is a holiday observed on the last Monday in August every year.
+This holiday commemorates the Cry of Pugad Lawin—the beginning of the Philippine Revolution against the Spanish Empire in August of 1896.
+In 1899, the First Philippine Republic under a democratic constitution was established, but the U.S. annexed the Philippines.
+During WWII, Japan briefly took control of the Philippines from the U.S., and this island country wouldn’t truly gain independence until after the war had ended.

-The Cry of Pugad Lawin, also known as the Cry of Balintawak, was the start of the Philippine Revolution against the Spanish Empire.
-Near the end of August 1896, Katipuneros (Katipunan secret revolutionary society) was led by Andres Bonifacio and rose up in revolt in Caloocan.
+The Cry of Pugad Lawin, also known as the Cry of Balintawak, marked the start of the Philippine Revolution against the Spanish Empire.
+Near the end of August 1896, Katipuneros (members of the Katipunan secret revolutionary society) led by Andres Bonifacio rose up in revolt in Caloocan.

 This was the initial clash between the Katipuneros and the Guardia Civil (Civil Guards).
-It also roughly coincided with community tax certificates being torn up in defiance of their allegiance to the Spanish Empire—an event which was accompanied by literal shouts of patriotism.
-The revolts weren’t successful, however.
+It also roughly coincided with the tearing up of community tax certificates in defiance of their allegiance to the Spanish Empire—an event that was accompanied by literal shouts of patriotism.
+However, the revolts were not successful.

-The Spanish did eventually defeat Bonifacio and his forces.
-However, it did inspire revolts all across the country—which led to the Spanish-American War in 1899.
+The Spanish eventually defeated Bonifacio and his forces.
+However, this inspired revolts across the country, which led to the Spanish-American War in 1898.
 So it did have a lasting effect on the Philippines and would lead to the formation of the First Philippine Republic.

-A year before the centenary anniversary of the Cry of Puga Lawin, in 1995, a committee in the Philippines came up with a list of key national heroes who should be celebrated for the anniversary.
-The following names are some of the heroes that were put on that list.
+A year before the centenary anniversary of the Cry of Pugad Lawin, in 1995, a committee in the Philippines came up with a list of key national heroes who should be celebrated for the anniversary.
+The following names are some of the heroes that were put on that list:

 • Andres Bonifacio